Jinnah Convention Centre

 Jinnah Convention Centre (also known as National Convention Centre) is an exhibition and convention centre based in Islamabad, Pakistan.
 It is named after Muhammad Ali Jinnah.

+Currently managed by the Capital Development Authority, it has a seating capacity of 2,200 people, and a parking facility of more than 1,000 cars spread over three parking lots.

+It is mainly used by the Government of Pakistan to host national ceremonies, and by universities for convocations.

 History

-The convention centre was inaugurated in 1997 at the First Extraordinary Summit of OIC.
+The convention centre was inaugurated in 1997 to host the First Extraordinary Summit of OIC.

 Privatization

-The Cabinet Committee on Privatisation (CCoP) approved transaction structures for the privatization of Jinnah Convention Centre.
+In July 2020, the Cabinet Committee on Privatisation (CCoP) approved transaction structures for the privatization of Jinnah Convention Centre.

 Exhibitions

 These are the exhibitions and festivals held in convention centre.